 – Peel onions and cut in smaller pieces, add to the bacon, fry them until they are transparent.

-– Add the frozen vegetable or the chopped fresh vegetable, about 1/2 l water and bring to a boil.
+– Add the frozen vegetable or the chopped fresh vegetables, about 1/2 l water and bring to a boil.

-– Finally add bay leaves, all spice, instant broth and 1 tsp black pepper, mix well, let simmer until the potatoes in the other pot and the vegetable is soft.
+– Finally add bay leaves, all spice, instant broth and 1 tsp black pepper, mix well.

 – When the potatoes are done keep the water, mash the potatoes coarsely and add them to the vegetable broth.
 Also use the potato water with the soup.

-– Add more water so you have about 5 liter soup.
-The soup should be thick and not to thin.
+– Add more water so you have about 4 liter (or as needed) of soup.
+The soup should be thick and not too thin.
+So add water until you get this consistency.

-– Bring to a boil and let it simmer on low heat for some minutes.
+– Bring to a boil, reduce heat and let simmer for 5 minutes.
+Stir often with a wooden spoon.

 – Cut sausages in 1/2 inch thick slices and add to the soup.